Measurements in a dynamic world

 May 20 is World Metrology Day, commemorating the anniversary of the signing of the Metre Convention in 1875.
-This treaty provides the basis for a coherent measurement system worldwide.
+This treaty provides the basis for a coherent measurement system worldwide that underpins scientific discovery and innovation, industrial manufacturing and international trade, as well as the improvement of the quality of life and the protection of the global environment.

 World Metrology Day recognizes and celebrates the contribution of all the people that work in intergovernmental and national organizations throughout the year on behalf of all.